thatstoasty/gojo/README.md

 ## Usage

 Some basic usage examples.
 These examples may fall out of sync, so please check out the tests for usage of the various packages!
-Most of the `Reader` and `Writer` traits return a `Result[T]` struct which contains the result value and an `Error` struct.
-In the future, this will be switched to returning a Tuple with the result and an `Error`.

 You can copy over the modules you want to use from the `gojo` or `goodies` directories, or you can build the package by running:
 For `gojo`: `mojo package gojo -I .`